apify/apify-docs/sources/platform/actors/development/builds_and_runs/state_persistence.md

 ## Speeding up migrations

-Once your Actor receives the `migrating` event, in under a minute, the Apify platform will shut it down and restart it on a new server.
+Once your Actor receives the `migrating` event, the Apify platform will shut it down and restart it on a new server within one minute.
-If you want to speed this process up, once you have persisted the Actor state, you can reboot the Actor manually in the `migrating` event handler using the `Actor.reboot()` method available in the [Apify SDK for JavaScript](/sdk/js/reference/class/Actor#reboot) or [Apify SDK for Python](/sdk/python/reference/class/Actor#reboot).
+To speed this process up, once you have persisted the Actor state, you can manually reboot the Actor in the `migrating` event handler using the `Actor.reboot()` method available in the [Apify SDK for JavaScript](/sdk/js/reference/class/Actor#reboot) or [Apify SDK for Python](/sdk/python/reference/class/Actor#reboot).

 <Tabs groupId="main">